Mattresses can be under attack from a range of fluids. Each night you go to bed, the mattress is under threat.

 - If there is any residual solution, you can get rid of these using a cloth and your hydrogen peroxide.

-- Apply baking soda to the treated areas to eliminate any smells.
+- Apply baking soda and a few drops of essential oil to the treated areas to eliminate any unpleasant smells.

 For those stubborn stains that refuse to leave, you can exorcise them by repeating the above method.